CARWHO/Step-Counter/README.md

 The system employs a modular C-based design for clarity and maintainability.

-## 2. Justification and Description of Modularisation
+## 2. Code Structure and Modularisation

-The firmware is structured into distinct modules, each handling specific functionalities.
-This approach enhances code organization, readability, and independent development.
-For a detailed visual representation of the module interactions and data flow, please refer to the following diagram:
+The firmware is organised into distinct modules, each responsible for specific functionalities.
+This modular approach improves code organization, readability, and allows for easier maintenance and independent development.
+The diagram below illustrates module interactions and data flow:

 ![Modularisation Diagram](361modularization.png)